 |PHT 6035 Professionalism: Legal & Ethical||2|

 Physical therapy courses follow the academic calendar (with start dates each trimester in Spring, Summer, and Fall).
 Not all courses are offered each trimester.
 We do not offer clinical internship hours for non-degree-seeking students in the U.S.

 Physical Therapy Online Courses are offered in a virtual learning platform, with no face-to-face classroom requirements, and take one semester to complete.

-If you have an up-to-date computer and reliable access to the Internet, you should be able to access your courses with no difficulty.
+If you have an up-to-date computer and reliable access to the Internet, you should be able to access your online physical therapy course with no difficulty.
 A help section and tech support is available to assist you in navigating your online classroom.